helq/blag/src/blog/posts/2015-08-23-splitting-video-or-sound-in-multiple-files-ffmpeg.md

 tags: ffmpeg, bash, programming, scripting
 ---

 The present article describes how to split a video/sound in multiple files of same duration using ffmpeg.
-[Clic to download automated bash script.](/blog/data/splitVideo.sh)
+[Click to download automated bash script.](/blog/data/splitVideo.sh)

 With ffmpeg, to copy just a fraction of a sound (`.mp3`, `.wma`, `.aac`, ...) or video file (`.mp4`, `.wma`, ...) use: